girvo/dup/README.md

 ## Installation

+### Prerequisites

+- `libcurl` v7.40 or above
+  - `brew install curl` as of 2017-03-20 will install a high enough version on macOS
+  - Linuxes should find the right version in their respective package managers

+### Instructions

 - Download the latest binary for your platform from the [releases tab](https://github.com/girvo/dup/releases)
 - Unzip the archive
 - Move the `dup` binary on to your `PATH` (usually `/usr/local/bin`)